By Kanbon

 What are the next best moves?

-Trade-off: Pause the design-refresh work — streak consistency has a higher impact on long-term retention.
+Trade-off: Pause the UI polish sprint — visual data retention has a higher impact on long-term user value.

 A counter-intuitive read